Summer 2023 Fellow: Sonya Epifantseva ’25

-- Prepare analytical products that support and inform CPD’s active mediation files.
+- Provide analytical support for CPD’s active mediation programs and peace processes.